>> design & price

-I cannot estimate the price before consultation as I don't know what will we tattoo, yet I always respect the clients budget and try to work within.
+I cannot estimate the price before consultation as I don't know what will we tattoo, but you can think about how much you want to spend on the tattoo and I will respect your budget and try to work within.

 You can book an appointment via e-mail on , via instagram or here directly.